Hockey player Balbir Singh Junior dead | Sports-Games

 His son is settled in Canada and could not attend the last rites of his father because of the COVID-19 pandemic.

-Balbir Singh Junior was born on May 2, 1932, at Sansarpur in Jalandhar, also known as the nursery of hockey players in India.
+Born on May 2, 1932, at Sansarpur in Jalandhar, also known as the nursery of Indian hockey, Balbir Singh Junior had played alongside legends like Balbir Singh Senior, Leslie Claudius, Prithipal Singh, Balkishan and Charles Stephen among others.

 Singh took to hockey when he was six years old.
-He studied at Lyallpur Khalsa College in Jalandhar and was first selected to play for the Indian hockey team in 1951.
+He studied at Lyallpur Khalsa College in Jalandhar and was first selected to play for the Indian hockey team in 1951 during the tour of Afghanistan.

+He was part of the Punjab state hockey team and also captained Panjab University team.
+Later, he also played for the Indian Railways team that toured European countries such as Spain, Switzerland and Italy.
+The team also played Test matches in Netherlands.

 In 1962, he joined the Army as an emergency commissioned officer.
 He played for the Services hockey team in the national tournaments at Delhi.
 Singh retired as a Major in 1984 and later settled in Chandigarh.